LPkkjHD/SukiBans/README.md

-Very custumizable ban plguin for Bungeecord
+Very custumizable ban and muting plugin for Bungeecord